Skillz619/VISA-to-SJSU/README.md

-# VISA-to-SJSU
+# VISA-to-SJSU  v1.0
 Version 1.0 Release!
-2.0 Comming up!!

 ## Attending San Jose State University
 Congratulations on getting your acceptance at SJSU(Powering Silicon Valley).
 Welcome to sJSU!
 This is a repository to help you have a smooth transition from your homeland country to SJSU!
 This repository was last updated on _March 02 2024._